 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease that can lead to severe illness and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are especially vulnerable.

 By visiting the Aquarium of Niagara, guests voluntarily assume all risks related to exposure to COVID-19.

 The Aquarium is committed to regularly providing updates about travel, preventative best practices, and helpful links to resources to our staff and visitors.
 If you have any questions about visiting the Aquarium of Niagara or our response to COVID-19, please call (716) 285-3575 or email [email protected]

 As a 501(c)3 non-profit organization, the Aquarium of Niagara relies on ticket sales, programs, events and donations to operate.
-Even though we are closed, we are still committed to providing the exemplary standard of animal care that earned us accreditation by the Association of Zoos and Aquariums.
-But as you can imagine, this closure will have a significant impact on our overall operating budget.
+While we were closed, we lost tens-of-thousands of dollars in essential revenue.
+Despite this loss, we remained committed to providing the exemplary standard of animal care that earned us accreditation by the Association of Zoos and Aquariums.
+Animal care is expensive and requires food, vitamins & medications, and complex marine conditions to maintain.
 Please consider a donation to assist us in the care of our animals and team members.
 Your support is more critical now than it has been in our nearly 55 years operating as an Aquarium.